mojaloop/license-scanner-tool/README.md

 # License-Scanner

-A tool for scanning licenses of many nodejs projects at once.
+A tool for scanning the licenses of many Node projects at once.

 ## Installation